pantheon-systems/documentation/source/_docs/load-and-performance-testing.md

 * Run any scripts that could be triggered while users are on the site.

 ##Assess Results
-Now that the test is complete, examine data collected in New Relic.
+Now that the test is complete, examine the New Relic data.
 The **Overview** tab will give you an average response time for the duration of the test.
-A good response time would be 750ms or less.
+Times above 750ms are good indicators of performance optimization opportunites.

 Next, review the **Transactions** tab in New Relic and sort by **Slowest average response time**.
 Click on the slowest transaction to pull up the transaction trace.
-Review the transaction trace to determine where the performance bottleneck is occurring.
+Review the transaction trace to find the performance bottleneck.

 Finally, review the **Error analytics** tab in New Relic.
-PHP errors are a huge performance bottleneck.
-If you have errors fix them first, then move on to optimizing any other slow transactions.
+PHP errors often indicate huge performance bottlenecks.
+If you have errors, fix them.

 ### Calculating Load Capacity After Launch
 After launch, you can establish a baseline that `X` response time will let you handle `Y` traffic.
 If `X` degrades in Dev/Test, that will impact how much traffic Live can handle.